Obtención de Certificación Tributaria para el MVA en Español

 Once you have self-certified, you can print your certification letter and make an appointment with the MVA.
 See “Making Appointments” below.

 First: You must make an initial appointment with the Comptroller’s office which can be made online, or by calling the taxpayer services hotline, 1-800-MD TAXES or 410-260-7980.
-Comptroller appointments to acquire the certification letter will start November 1, 2013.
-See “Obtaining a Certification Letter” below.
+See “Obtain your Comptroller's Tax Certification” below.

 Second: An appointment must also be made with the MVA only AFTER obtaining a certification letter from the Comptroller’s office.
-The MVA will not begin scheduling appointments until November 2013, with appointments available beginning January 2, 2014; walk-ins will not be accepted.
+Walk-ins will not be accepted.
 Visit the MVA website for more details.

 Obtaining an ITIN